AEW ALL OUT 2020 PPV Recap 09/05/2020

 Hosted by Don Tony

 Quick Synopsis: Don Tony reviews the good, the bad, and the ugly that was AEW All Out 2020 PPV.
 DT rips AEW handling of Matt Hardy’s injury and why Doc Sampson should be fired.
 As warned on WND, that stupid stipulation (If Matt loses he must leave AEW) bit them square in the ass.
 Bravo to Jon Moxley if the shoulder injury was not legit….
-Based on storyline, MJF and Lawyer should force AEW to strip Jon Moxley of the title for using the Paradigm Shift (even if the ref didn’t see it)… The Tooth and Nail match was one of the worst matches in the history of Women’s Wrestling.
-FTR / Omega and Page put on a wrestling clinic, as did Shida vs Thunder Rosa… Will Cody get involved in The Elite storyline and swerve… Props to Chris Jericho for his work helping to elevate Orange Cassidy to another level… Will Social media forgive Jim Ross for Anna Jay remark and move on?
-Or like everything else, they’ll insist on his head… Lance Archer winning Casino Battle Royal was a must… Matt Sydal slips on ring rope and botches his AEW debut but luckily escaped injury… Whoever OK’d having Darby Allin put in a body bag and thrown like a sack of garbage should have their head examined… Dustin’s promised title shot almost 17 years in the making… Will Kip Sabian’s best man be Matt Sydal and much more discussed.
+Based on storyline, MJF and Lawyer should force AEW to strip Jon Moxley of the title for using the Paradigm Shift (even though the ref didn’t see it)… The Tooth and Nail match was one of the worst matches in the history of Women’s Wrestling.
+FTR, Kenny Omega and Hangman Page put on a wrestling clinic, as did Shida and Thunder Rosa… Will Cody get involved in The Elite storyline and swerve?… Props to Chris Jericho for his work in helping elevate Orange Cassidy… Will Social media forgive Jim Ross for Anna Jay remark and move on?
+Or like everything else, will they insist on his head?… Lance Archer winning Casino Battle Royal was a must… Matt Sydal slips on ring rope and botches his AEW debut but luckily escaped injury… Whoever OK’d having Darby Allin put in a body bag and thrown like a sack of garbage should have their head examined… Dustin’s title shot this Wednesday is over 16 years in the making… Will Kip Sabian’s best man be Matt Sydal and much more discussed.

 AEW ALL OUT 2020 PPV Quick Results: Joey Janela def Serpentico… Private Party def Jon Silver and Alex Reynolds… Big Swole def Britt Baker (Tooth and Nail Match)… Young Bucks def Jurassic Express… Lance Archer wins Casino Battle Royale… Matt Hardy def Sammy Guevara (Broken Rules Match)… Hikaru Shida (c) def Thunder Rosa (AEW Women’s Title Match)… Natural Nightmares, Scorpio Sky, and Matt Cardona def Dark Order… FTR def Kenny Omega (c) and Hangman Page (c) (New AEW Tag Team Champions)… Orange Cassidy def Chris Jericho (Mimosa Mayhem Match)… Jon Moxley (c) def MJF (AEW Heavyweight Title Match)